hpcleuven/VscDocumentation/source/data/tier1_data_architecture.rst

 With the aid of WebDAV protocol, a Drag and Drop Access to iRODS is ensured by means of some apps/tools (e.g. WebDAV mapping, Cyberduck and WinSCP) that enable data transfer.

-PRC is a Python Client API to establish a secure connection to iRODS an be able to interoperate with iRODS from python programs.
+PRC is a Python Client API to establish a secure connection to iRODS and to be able to interoperate with iRODS from python programs.